sir-lucian/pastebins/README.md

 Now, some of the more notorious Leafies were known to cause ruckus on other communities by generally being an obnoxious fan like spamming on various online forums, criticising other Vtubers that their idols are better than them, picking pointless fights on other communities such as custom keyboards groups, Blue Archive, Vocaloid, Monster Hunter, and even South Korean politics.

 But wait, there's more.
 There are cases that some Leafies were engaged in active cyberbullying content creators, a cosplayer, other Vtubers even withing Waktaverse itself, and probably more to list that you could imagine.
-The most tragic is the cyberbullying of Airi Kanna which included doxxing her family member, terrorising her streams, and eventually cyberbully her into her graduation.
+The most tragic is the cyberbullying of Airi Kanna which included doxxing her family member, terrorising her streams, and eventually cyberbully her into her graduation indirectly (citation needed).

 As for Woowakgood, he's known to be the archnemesis of DJMax starting the moment when he left a Steam curator review on DJMax back in the days slandering DJMax that the songs are old and boring, when the direction of the game was to respect old players; Hence the name DJMax Respect V.